nodeschool/montreal/README.md

 # [NodeSchool Montreal](http://nodeschool.io/montreal/)

 **NodeSchool** is open source workshops that teach web software skills.

-Individuals are encouraged to do the [workshoppers](http://nodeschool.io/#workshoppers) on their own or in person at a NodeSchool event.
+You are encouraged to do the [workshoppers](http://nodeschool.io/#workshoppers) on your own or in person at a NodeSchool event.
 The workshopper tutorials are used as the course curriculum while mentors help attendees work through challenges.

 ## Want to attend?